 These guys are running on very different fuel.

 Keep pouring the good food in and you’ll end up with a nice ecosystem requesting reasonable food.
 Keep supplying junk and you’ll create a demanding ‘garbage guts’ monster that’s feeling hungry all the time!
 Finding the filling foods for toddlers and kids means keeping the good tummy bugs well-fed.

 5. Your Child is Stressed

-Remember – kids feel stress too & some will feel ravenously hungry & overeat because of it – they’re also often unable to express.
+Remember – kids feel stress too & some will be feeling hungry all the time & overeat because of it – they’re also often unable to express.